-As of July 27, according to Environment Canada (Peterborough Trent U station https://bit.ly/2AKSbe6) we’ve already had 26 days above 30°C. And we still have the rest of July and all of August.
+As of August 24, according to Environment Canada (Peterborough Trent U station https://bit.ly/2AKSbe6) we’ve had 35 days above 30°C. This is well above the previous record of 30 days set in 2016, and we still have the rest of August.

 This is NOT normal.
 This is 5 times greater than the yearly average of 6.3 days in the 1990s.